Classic Truck Camper & Home

 Renovating The Avion

 The Avion is a beautiful rig.
-Yet, despite the love of previous owners, our Avion is 47 years old when we purchase it and showing its age.
+Yet, despite the love of previous owners, our Avion is 47 years old when we purchase it and is showing its age.
 The jacks are broken, structurally critical portions of plywood are rotted through, and the bed is so unstable that we are disinclined to put our weight onto it.
 So, we strip and replace every piece of wood with a fiberglass foam composite.
 We tear out the inner walls, chip out the aging insulation, and reinforce the original camper ribs.
 It is a long, extensively researched, and meticulous process.
 And we have documented every step.

 Frequently Asked Questions